Last Meal Ribs: The Best Barbecue Ribs You've Ever Tasted!

 2) Skin 'n' trim.
 If the butcher has not removed the membrane from the back side, do it yourself.
 It gets leathery and hard to chew, it keeps fat in, and it keeps smoke and sauce out.
 Insert a butter knife under the membrane, then your fingers, work a section loose, grip it with a paper towel, and peel it off.
 Finally, trim the excess fat from both sides.
 If you can't get the skin off, with a sharp knife, cut slashes through it every inch so some of the fat will render out during the cooking.
 Click here to see more photos of how to skin 'n' trim.

 3) Rub.
-Coat the meat with a thin layer of vegetable oil because most of the flavorings in the rub are oil soluble, not water soluble.
-The oil will help the flavor get beyond the surface and help make the bark, the desired crust on the top.
-A lot of seasoned barbecue cooks use a base of mustard, but I think oil works better.
+Coat the meat with a thin layer of vegetable oil.
+The oil will help make the bark, the desired crust on the top.
 Sprinkle enough Meathead's Memphis Dust to coat all surfaces but not so much that the meat doesn't show through.
 That is about 2 tablespoons per side depending on the size of the slab.
 Spread the Memphis Dust on the meat, rub it in, and let it sit in the fridge for about an hour.
 Some folks insist on putting the rub on the night before, but I don't think this is necessary.

 5) Adjust the temp.
 Preheat your cooker to about 225°F and try to keep it there throughout the cook.
 This is crucial: You can absolutely positively noway nohow rely on bi-metal dial thermometers.
 Even if you spent a fortune on your grill they mount unreliable thermometers on them.
 If you are not monitoring your cooker with a good digital oven thermometer, you are setting yourself up for disappointment.
 Using a dial thermometer is like trying to send email with a typewriter.
 Click here to read my buyer's guide to thermometers.